 Ever since I visited Sethan last year, for learning snowboarding in India, I’ve been hooked on the sport.
 I was, in fact, so hooked that I was watching tutorials on Youtube on what to do and what not.
 From how to correctly stand on a snowboard to how to wax it — I’ve seen them all.

 One year later, I didn’t know back then, I will be snowboarding myself.
 See Youtube Video by clicking here.
 I now also organise skiing and snowboarding courses, at my own backpacker hostel FOOTLOOSE CAMPS in Manali.
 Check Basic and Advanced courses here: Footloosecamps.com.

 I got hooked on the sport two years ago though when I visited Gulmarg (one of the popular tourist destinations in India) and saw some people doing it.
 Looking at them, one thing was clear: I was going to buy a snowboard in India, next year, learn it on my own, and become a pro.
 So I planned a visit to Manali – one of the top places to visit near Delhi – and learned a bit about it.

 So let’s discuss how I did it…

 To cut things short, let me tell you… to buy a snowboard in India, you need to do a little work.
 It’s a challenge, just like buying other sports equipment.
 Even the most popular skiing locations in India like Auli and Gulmarg have no stores to buy a snowboard.
 Though you may easily find one to rent, buying is, unfortunately, pretty impossible.
 Most online retailers moreover don’t sell one.

-When I was planning to buy a snowboard, right after my first snowboarding experience last year, I almost got a sticker shocker finding someone in Manali selling his 4 year old snowboard for 35,000 Rupees.
+When I was planning to buy a snowboard in India, right after my visit to Gulmarg, I almost got a sticker shocker after finding that someone in Manali was selling his 4-year-old snowboard for 35,000 Rupees.

 And then Decathlon happened…